cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 - fp16: supported on A100 tensor cores, pretty basic default for most kernel ops for training
     - fp32 accumulation, reduces precision drift, more accurate FLOPs for softmax and scale
 - Clean basic out-of-the-box attention mechanism: no causal masking, RoPE, dropout, etc.
-- head_dim: focus on 64 and 128 block size, although 32 may be covered, though I didn't specifically check
+- head_dim: focus on 64 and 128 block sizes, although 32 may also be covered (I didn't specifically check)
-- Assume sequence length is a power of two, more specifically a multiple of the Q block size.
+- Assume the sequence length is a power of two, or more specifically, a multiple of the Q block size.
 - We expect $Q, K, V$ to be contiguous along `head_dim`, i.e. all of shape `(seqlen, head_dim)` in PyTorch.

 ## Some Naming Conventions